automationhacks/automationhacks.github.io/_posts/2020-02-29-the-problem-with-titles-for-testers.md

 ## Conclusion

 _Phew.
-That&#8217;s a lot for a single individual to accomplish in a given timeline right?._
+That's a lot for a single individual to accomplish in a given timeline right?._

-So naturally, we need people to specialize in a few of these areas while generalizing in others and that&#8217;s fine.
+So naturally, we need people to specialize in a few of these areas while generalizing in others and that's fine.

 Expecting a title to be the clean separation between these activities might not be the best idea.
 The lines are always going to be a bit blurry.